 Personalized Criminal Defense

-Russell A. Brown will diligently protect your constitutional rights.
-He is committed to designing a criminal defense that will exonerate his clients or reduce the charges and mitigate the punishment.
+Russell A. Brown diligently protects his clients' constitutional rights and custom-designs a criminal defense strategy to best meet the goals and needs of his clients.
+Russell strives to exonerate his clients or reduce the charges and mitigate the punishment.

 Standing By You In A Time of Crisis